GGasset/CudNN/Readme.md

     		6. Load into a model (Class).
 * CudNN has a WIP client API which doesn't require CUDA compilation, being useful for use with common game engines wich make hard compiling Cuda.
 * In the future, it will feature godot bindings for its socket client, Unity is not planned for c# bindings, UE uses c++.
-* It has been my 7th iteration on an AI framework, and I wouldn't say I've learnt a lot otherwise, I've learnt a lot.
-	* I've learnt how to create scalable solutions with trial-error (Sadly and proudly).
-	* Conditioning is optional, Conditions are controlled, Consistency is key.

 #### Godspeed